jonahsandersgaming/mee6/README.md

 # Running Mee6

-To smooth out the booting process, reboot your machine at this point.
-If you don't, the aliases set in `.bashrc` will not work, and the scripts will error out.
-So reboot.
+At this point, the aliases set in `.bashrc` will need to be active.
+For that to happen, `bash` must be restarted.
+This can mean closing and reopening your SSH session, closing and opening your terminal emulator, or simply rebooting.
+If you are extra paranoid and would like things as smooth as possible, the latter is probably the best idea.

-Login as `root` on boot:
+Oce you get back to a shell, drop to a root prompt.

-sudo -i
+`sudo -i`

 Then start the bot, go to your mee6 repo location: